Grunet/openfeature-for-denodeploy/README.md

 # openfeature-for-denodeploy

-An implementation of OpenFeature for use in Deno Deploy.
+An implementation of OpenFeature for use in Deno Deploy